Weegham Park to Wrigley Field

 opening day image via Chicagology

-Good fortunes would soon lead to the poor economic times of the recession of 1918 which weakened the fortune of Charles Weegham and his financial hold on both ownership of the baseball park and the Chicago Cubs.
-The previous owner of the Cubs was a penny-pincher named Charles Murphy who refused to follow the innovations the National League demanded from their teams and made lots of money from the popular Cubs.
-Slowly and surely some of the Cub players left the National League to Weegham's Federals, the Federal League and his brand new baseball park.
+Good fortunes would soon lead to the poor economic times of the recession of 1918 (end of World War I) which weakened the fortune of Charles Weegham and his financial hold on both ownership of the baseball park and the Chicago Cubs.
+The previous owner of the Cubs was a 'penny-pincher' named Charles Murphy who refused to follow the innovations the National League demanded from their teams.
+Slowly and surely some of the Cub players left the National League to Weegham's Federals.

 photo via Society of American Baseball Research